Energy-optimal Three-dimensional Path-following Control of Autonomous Underwater Vehicles under Ocean Currents: 3D energy-optimal path following control

 The optimal relative surge velocity, relative heave velocity, and pitch angle setpoints is then computed as follows:

-where $d_z = WP^z-z$.
+where $d_z = \text{WP}^z-z$.
 The inequality constraint \eqref{eq:vehicle speed constraint} prevents the vehicle relative velocity along its heading from being too small so that the vehicle travel speed will always be well-defined and positive under currents.
 The equality constraint \eqref{eq:vertical translation constraint} is meant to ensure path following.
 Given that constraints can not be directly imposed on the vehicle's future positions in the above optimization, we request the vehicle to take the same time to reach the desired waypoint in the horizontal and the vertical plane.
-Consequently, if the vehicle is currently on the path, it can stay on the path assuming negligible setpoint tracking error.
-If the vehicle is off the path, it will converge to the path upon the desired waypoint.
-Note that we allow a large path following error in~\eqref{eq:surge, heave and pitch angle optimization} when the vehicle is far from the desired waypoint in the horizontal plane as avoiding drastic maneuvers after a course transition can help to save energy.
-In addition, the energy-efficient maneuver from~\eqref{eq:surge, heave and pitch angle optimization} typically has a long travel time.
-This is because, given~\eqref{eq:vertical translation constraint}, one must increase the relative surge and heave velocity (or relative surge velocity and pitch angle) at the same time to reduce travel time, which will result in increased energy consumption.
+Note that we allow a large path following error in~\eqref{eq:surge, heave and pitch angle optimization} when the vehicle is far from the desired waypoint in the horizontal plane as avoiding drastic maneuvers after a course transition can save energy.